joshuadavidthomas/django-github-app/CONTRIBUTING.md

 1. Fork the repository and clone it locally.

-2. Use `uv` to bootstrap your development environment:
+2. Use `uv` to bootstrap your development environment.

    ```bash
    uv python install